- Ph.D., Columbia University

 - Middle Eastern, European, Political and Intellectual, Social Movements.

-- Mehmet Dosemeci is an intellectual and political historian of modern Europe and the Turkish Republic.
-His work to date has explored the ambivalent ways that Turks and Europeans have approached, understood, and reacted to one another over the course of the world's most recent globalization.
-He has published on various aspects of this entangled history, examining: Turkey's relations with the European Union; development, dependency, and state directed industrialization; Turkish anti-westernism; and Turkey's place in the cold-war Mediterranean.
-His book, Debating Turkish Modernity: Civilization, Nationalism, and the EEC, will be published in Fall 2013 through Cambridge University Press.
+- His previous research explored the ways Turks and Europeans have approached, understood, and reacted to one another over the course of the world's most recent globalization.
+Dr. Döşemeci has published on various aspects of this entangled history, examining: Turkey's relations with the European Union; development, dependency, and state directed industrialization; Turkish anti-westernism; and Turkey's place in the cold-war Mediterranean.
+His book, Debating Turkish Modernity: Civilization, Nationalism, and the EEC, was published in 2014 through Cambridge University Press.